GalaxyDream/UFRC-YAMP/README.md

 Enhancements:
 * Add code to `get_stats.py` to get completeness of each data (i.e. the presence of "STEP 3 (Community Characterisation) terminated" in the log file under a certain folder indicates the completeness of the processing)
+* Enable multiQC to report the complete status of the datasets.
 * Update README for UFRC-YAMP.

 ## Other notes